 The last reviewing panel determined that you were liable to repeat matters of the kind found proved.
-Today's panel has received updated information regarding your progress.
-The panel acknowledged that you had been working in compliance with your conditions and no further concerns have been raised.
+Today's panel has received updated information regarding your latest medication errors and the personal circumstances to which you attribute these errors.
+The panel acknowledged that you had undertaken trainings in order to strengthen your practice.
 It was of the view that you have made significant efforts to strengthen your practice and taken steps to enhance your knowledge.
-However, although your written statement reflects a level of insight, the panel noted that the charges you previously admitted included aspects of dishonesty, but your written reflections do not explore in detail the harm that could occur nor the consequences that could result from this behaviour.
-In light of this, this panel determined that, at this time, you are liable to repeat matters of the kind found proved.
+However, the panel noted that both the original concerns and the recent errors are attributed to stresses in your personal life and it has impacted your emotional and mental wellbeing.
+As a registered nurse you will need to be able to monitor and identify any stresses that may impact on your professional practice and take steps to address them to ensure you remain safe to practice.
+The panel considered that although your written statement reflects a level of insight, the latest medication errors pose a risk of repetition and therefore a potential risk of significant harm to the patients under your care.
 The panel therefore decided that a finding of continuing impairment is necessary, at this time, on the grounds of public protection.